nemonik/hands-on-DevOps-gen2/README.md

   • Installing selenium (3.141.0)
 ```

-Poetry will create a virtualenv, retrieve the dependencies in to it and up update the `pyproject.toml` file
+[Poetry](https://python-poetry.org/)  will create a [virtualenv](https://virtualenv.pypa.io/en/latest/) for the project, retrieve the dependencies in to it and update the project's `pyproject.toml` file

 ```
 [tool.poetry]